-This report serves as the annual update under Iowa Code 256F.10 subsection 2 for the 2021-2022 school year for the charter schools authorized under Iowa Code 256F and Iowa Administrative Code chapter 68.
-This authority was modified with the passage of House File 813, Charter School Programs, effective July 1, 2021.
+This report serves as the annual update under Iowa Code 256F.10 subsection 2 for the 2022-2023 school year for the charter schools authorized under Iowa Code 256F and Iowa Administrative Code chapter 68.
+This authority was modified with the passage of 2021 Iowa Acts, chapter 112 (House File 813), Charter School Programs, effective July 1, 2021.
 While no new charter schools will be authorized under Iowa Code 256F, the State Board of Education (State Board) is required to submit this report to the general assembly for the remaining charter schools authorized under Iowa Code 256F.